Yandex Cloud

 If the manifest contains the spec.nodeAffinity parameter with an availability zone specified in it, save this parameter.
 You will need to specify it in a new PersistentVolume object.

-6. Create a snapshot representing a point-in-time copy of the PersistentVolume disk.
-For more information about snapshots, see the Kubernetes documentation.
+6. Create a PersistentVolume snapshot.
+For more information about snapshots, see this Kubernetes article.

 1. Get the name of the PersistentVolumeClaim object: